mike-lischke/antlr-format/doc/formatting.md

 The formatter not only formats entire files, but can also just apply your rules to a part of a grammar, taking care to start and stop on valid positions.
 For this give the `formatGrammar` method start and end positions.
 The return result not only includes the formatted text but also start and stop indices you can use to update the original text.

-When running the formatter programmatically, you have to generate a list of tokens, by flexing the input using the ANTLRv4 lexer.
-See the `formatGrammar` function in the [unit tests](tests/formatting.spec.ts) for an example of how to do that.
+When running the formatter programmatically, you have to generate a list of tokens, by lexing the input using the ANTLRv4 lexer.
+See the `formatGrammar` function in the [unit tests](../tests/formatting.spec.ts) for an example of how to do that.

 ## Available Formatting Options